wiredmatt/monolitik/README.md

 6. For directory to deploy, choose the output directory that the build command generates.
 Nextjs outputs to `.next` and react does so to `build`.
 Following the landing example, you will input `frontend/landing/build`
 7. Leave blank for functions

 Make sure to enable notifications in the site settings (in the netlify dashboard).
+That's it, every time you push to origin netlify will make a new deployment.

 #### Deploy a service to Elastic Beanstalk